Each his neighbor they help, and to his brother he said: "Be strong!"

 Here are some details about our activities in Sderot during the past year:

-We purchased hundreds of subscription cards for 1st-6th grade pupils.
+We purchased annual subscriptions for all the Club children.
 Here we attained a double goal: offering children the possibility to watch quality movies, and provide a critical financial support to the local cinematheque, which has severe budgetary problems.

 Summer camps and summer projects